 FINANCIAL SERVICES CHARITY FIGHT NIGHT

-The Armoury supports numerous charity events but is particularly proud of its partnership with sponsors Thomson Reuters and the Macquarie Foundation for the Financial Services charity Fight Night.
+The Armoury supports numerous charity events but is particularly proud of its partnership with sponsors Refinitiv and the Macquarie Foundation for the Financial Services charity Fight Night.

 The calling notice for contenders goes out each year in October.
 ‘We’ll give you superb skills.
 We’ll give you fighting fitness.
 You bring the heart!
 We are looking for volunteers from the financial services industry – men and women, all ages – with a spirit of adventure, a sense of fair play and a reasonable level of fitness and who have never boxed before.
 All contenders will undergo a four month training programme from November to March under the instruction of professional boxing coaches.
 You will be transformed from complete novices to white-collar boxers, “zero to hero”.’